Irving Place Capital: History

-1997 - 2008
+Founding and growth (1997 - 2008)

 In 1997, John D. Howard was hired by Bear Stearns to launch a new private equity and merchant banking effort for the investment bank.
 Prior to joining Bear Stearns, Howard had been senior vice president of Wesray Capital Corporation and later co-founded Vestar Capital Partners in 1988.
 In 1998, Bear Stearns Merchant Banking raised its first fund with $200 million of investor commitments.

 In 2001, Bear Stearns Merchant Banking completed fundraising for its second fund with $1.5 billion of investor commitments including a $500 million commitment from Bear Stearns.

 In 2006, Bear Stearns Merchant Banking raised its third fund with $2.7 billion of investor commitments.

-Spinout Into Independent Firm
+Spin-out and expansion (2008-2015)

 Through the intervention of the Federal Reserve and other US Government agencies, Bear Stearns agreed to a sale of the company to JPMorgan Chase on March 24, 2008, which was completed on May 30, 2008.
 Following the closing of this transaction, Bear Stearns Merchant Banking became a part of JPMorgan Chase.

 On November 1, 2008, Bear Stearns Merchant Banking completed a spin out from JPMorgan Chase to become Irving Place Capital.
 As an independent firm, Irving Place Capital began focusing on its core strengths in industrial, packaging, consumer, and retail businesses, completing seven additional investments in those verticals for its third fund, and also making several exits.
 In 2014, with several of the third fund's investments needing extra time, Irving Place Capital sought a mechanism to provide liquidity to those limited partners in its third fund desiring it, while also providing those limited partners interested in participating in future value to do so.
 As a result, in July 2015, Irving Place Capital closed on a new vehicle, Irving Place Capital Partners III SPV, LP, with $1.5 billion in capital commitments.
 During the same period, Phil Carpenter joined John Howard in managing the firm as Co-Managing Partners.